 It is recognized that there may be several processes or combination of processes that may have to be applied by the Contractor, based on their experience, in order to successfully rehabilitate the existing wells.
-Past rehabilitation work has shown acidification for cleaning performs well, however it is up to the Proponent to determine the proper approach to rehabilitation.
+Past rehabilitation work has shown pressurization prior to acidification for cleaning performs well, however it is up to the Proponent to determine the proper approach to rehabilitation.

 Prior to undertaking any of the work, the Contractor shall devise and submit an implementation schedule for the work recognizing that an uninterrupted and adequate supply of water must be supplied continually throughout the rehabilitation process to meet the water demands within the Town.
-Only one well may be taken out of service at a time.
 The submitted schedule shall be subject to the review and approval of the Engineer and the Municipal Water Works Operator.
 The work must also be undertaken continuously and as expeditiously as possible.